Hulk: Concept and creation

 Kirby also stated the Frankenstein inspiration stating, "I did a story called "The Hulk"– a small feature, and it was quite different from the Hulk that we know.
 But I felt that the Hulk had possibilities, and I took this little character from the small feature and I transformed it into the Hulk that we know today.

 Of course, I was experimenting with it.
 I thought the Hulk might be a good-looking Frankenstein.
-I felt there's a Frankenstein in all of us; I’ve seen it demonstrated.
+I felt there's a Frankenstein in all of us; I've seen it demonstrated.
 And I felt that the Hulk had the element of truth in it, and anything to me with the element of truth is valid and the reader relates to that.
 And if you dramatize it, the reader will enjoy it."
 Kirby also commented upon his influences in drawing the character, and recalled the inspiration of witnessing the hysterical strength of a mother lifting a car off her trapped child.

 Lee has also compared Hulk to the golem of Jewish mythology.
 In The Science of Superheroes, Gresh and Weinberg see the Hulk as a reaction to the Cold War and the threat of nuclear attack, an interpretation shared by Weinstein in Up, Up and Oy Vey.
 This interpretation corresponds with other popularized fictional media created during this time period, which took advantage of the prevailing sense among Americans that nuclear power could produce monsters and mutants.

-In the debut, Lee chose gray for the Hulk because he wanted a color that did not suggest any particular ethnic group.
+In the debut, Lee chose gray for the Hulk because he thought gray was a scary color and he wanted a color that did not suggest any particular ethnic group.
 Colorist Stan Goldberg, however, had problems with the gray coloring, resulting in different shades of gray, and even green, in the issue.
 After seeing the first published issue, Lee chose to change the skin color to green.
 Green was used in retellings of the origin, with even reprints of the original story being recolored for the next two decades, until The Incredible Hulk vol. 2, #302 (December 1984) reintroduced the gray Hulk in flashbacks set close to the origin story.
 An exception is the early trade paperback, Origins of Marvel Comics, from 1974, which explains the difficulties in keeping the gray color consistent in a Stan Lee-written prologue, and reprints the origin story keeping the gray coloration.
 Since December 1984, reprints of the first issue have displayed the original gray coloring, with the fictional canon specifying that the Hulk's skin had initially been gray.

 Lee gave the Hulk's alter ego the alliterative name "Bruce Banner" because he found he had less difficulty remembering alliterative names.
 Despite this, in later stories he misremembered the character's name and referred to him as "Bob Banner", an error which readers quickly picked up on.
 The discrepancy was resolved by giving the character the official full name "Robert Bruce Banner".

-The Hulk got his name from a comic book character named The Heap who was a large green swamp monster.
+The Hulk got his name from a comic book character named The Heap, who was a large green swamp monster.